-Are you ready to wallpaper your stairs?!
+Are you ready for this super simple tutorial about how to wallpaper your staircase?!
 I am excited to share this fun wallpaper project with you and the best part is that it took less than 3 hours to install!
 I LOVE a good DIY project, especially when it can be completed in one night!

 For this project, I teamed up with Tempaper Designs to install removable wallpaper to the stair treads of an old Victorian home in the Old West End of Toledo.
 If you are totally into this removable wallpaper trend right now like me, I highly recommend this product.
 They have so many design options and the installation was a piece of cake.